The Book 4th Edition

 Radin notes that as yet few scientists and science journalists

 “are aware of this dramatic shift in informed opinion.”

 Professor David Fontana

-a scholarly 500 page book called Is There An Afterlife which reviews some of the evidence for the evidence for the afterlife.
+a scholarly 500-page book called Is There An Afterlife?

+that reviews some of the evidence for the afterlife accumulated

+simply unaware of the evidence for the afterlife.
 They have

-never done psychic research and have never read the evidence;
+never done psychic research and have never read the evidence,

 but they are often hostile to it because they think it challenges

 Without exception I have found that the materialist closed-minded

 skeptics who oppose the existence of psychic phenomena and